jeremykvlim/kattis/README.md

   * Optimization Algorithms: CS4234 (`C++`/`Java`/`Python`)

-* open: `C++`/`Java`/`Python`

-Some courses share several problems, you might be able to find them under any one of the categories.

 ---

 Kattis compiles using `C++ 17` for [C++](https://open.kattis.com/languages/cpp), `Java 11` for [Java](https://open.kattis.com/languages/java) and `Python 3.8` for [Python](https://open.kattis.com/languages/python3).

 Problems have to be solved using base programming language libraries or self-coded structures.
 External libraries, such as `Boost` for C++, `Guava` for Java, `NumPy` for Python 3 and others are not available.
 However, you are allowed to attach multiple files in one submission, although I never bothered.

-I generally use `C++` unless the NUS course requires otherwise.
-I switch to `Python` if I require big integer operations or if the solution is much shorter and simpler implementation-wise.

 ---